elastisys/compliantkubernetes/docs/user-guide/registry.md

 ---
-description: How to work with the container registry in Elastisys Compliant Kubernetes, the security-focused kubernetes distribution.
+description: How to work with the container registry in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
 tags:
 - ISO 27001 A.12.6.1 Management of Technical Vulnerabilities
 - HIPAA S17 - Security Awareness, Training, and Tools - Protection from Malicious Software - § 164.308(a)(5)(ii)(B)